Bimalkhimdung/University_Routine_Generator/README.md

 Overall, it was an exciting and challenging project that allowed us to apply our skills and knowledge to real-world problems.
 I am proud of the outcome and what our team accomplished together.

+# Installation Process

+You can clone the project as well as download  from https://github.com/Bimalkhimdung/Major_Project.git.

+Programming language Used: Python(Dango Framework), HTML, CSS, JavaScript,SQL, MySQL.

+You can also install all requiremts using requiremts.txt file.

+Once you have directed to project file location open terminal to that directory and type  :
+ -> pip install -r requiremts.txt

+if you have any problem contact me at: (https://twitter.com/bimal_khimdung)